rda-dattore/dsspellchecker/README.md

 1. Download the source distribution (.tar.gz) file from the dist directory
 2. Extract the file (e.g. `tar xvf <file>`)
 3. From within your python environment, `cd spellchecker-<version>` and run `pip install .`
-4. Build the spellchecker database with `python pkg_init.py`
+4. Build the spellchecker database with the command `build_spellchecker_db`

 ## Usage